Rainbow2544/Rainbow2544/README.md

 ### Hi there 👋 I'm Rainbow Ou!
 🎓 I'm a computer science graduate student at University of Auckland, passionate about exploring various aspects of software development.

+📚 Currently, I'm studying at Mission Ready to enhance my technical skills and deepen my knowledge in the ever-evolving field of technology.
+I'm focusing on honing my skills in web development like React.js, Node.js and Typescript.

 💻 My areas of expertise include front-end and back-end web development, and machine learning.
 I have hands-on experience with Python, JavaScript, and SQL.

-🌱 Currently, I'm focusing on honing my skills in web development like React.js, Node.js and Typescript.

 🚀 I love working on exciting projects and leveraging cutting-edge technologies to solve real-world problems.